 Article 10.11 Liquidated Damages.
-The CONTRACTOR, in the event of default, shall pay to the BUREAU, not as a penalty but as liquidated damages, in the following corresponding amounts, per day:
+The CONTRACTOR, in the event of breach or default, shall pay to the BUREAU, not as a penalty but as liquidated damages, in the following corresponding amounts, per day:

-Security and control, ACA Accreditation, Health Services, Use of Force, Escapes, Contract Monitoring.
+Security and control, ACA Accreditation, Health Services, Use of Force, Escapes, On-site Contract Managering.